 This article explores some of the literature on blended/hybrid learning and identifies recommendations for instructional designers and faculty.
 Terminology and definitions are discussed first including the debate between the words “blended” and “hybrid.”
 A working definition for the article is discussed but the article does not propose a standard definition for the field.
 The learning advantages of using a blended/hybrid format are identified from the literature including improved grades, retention and communication and teamwork.
 The recommendations are discussed in four broad categories: (a) face to face and online scheduling, (b) communication, (c) course content, and (d) other recommendations.
 The article concludes with a call for future research into blended/hybrid learning and how to best construct blended/hybrid courses from an instructional design standpoint.

 Helms, Samuel A., "Blended/hybrid courses: a review of the literature and recommendations for instructional designers and educators" (2014).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 601.